zf4223v1ms7/nexus-sdk/docs/CLI.md

 Owned OwnerCap object must be passed to this command for authorization.

-> We could provide ergonomics by letting the user use the off-chain Tool URL from which we fetch the FQN.
+{% hint style="info" %}

-> This command requires that a wallet is connected to the CLI.
+This command requires that a wallet is connected to the CLI...
+{% endhint %}

 ---